The Planted Pantry » Desserts » Easy Vegan Pie Crust

 • White sugar – Reduce the amount if you want a less-sweet-tasting crust, but I don’t find the sweetness to be overbearing at all as is.

-• Water – COLD water.
+• Ice water – COLD water.
 I don’t know why this makes a difference, but it does.
 I usually throw a few ice cubes into the measuring cup with the water.

 • Salt – Just a pinch is needed for this recipe!